Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 Revenue leadership turns over mid-rollout

-Add-on number four arrives with a fifth CRM
+Add-on 4 arrives with a fifth CRM

 Mitigation How SalesPlaybook handles each